bmelons/flaskmix/README.md

 <sub>whatever</sub>

 # About
-this is a framework made in like a week to host a webcomic in because i don't like using wordpress, it makes me feel dirty and i don't like php either so i made this in python.
+this is a mostly barebones comic backend framework made in like a week to host a webcomic in because i don't like using wordpress, it makes me feel dirty, and i don't like php either so i made this in python.

-this is made for one image per page story comics i.e no random button
+this is made for one image per page story comics i.e no random button i may implement an actual settings system to enable and disable things like the random button and the side-content and character systems.

-# Features
+# Extra Features
-- a main series option
+- side content
-- side content option
+- character page
-- admin panel on website.com/admin or website.com/admin
+- social

 ## Environment